melaniewilsxn/cogni-app-final-frontend/README.md

 Features include:
 - User-friendly Navigation: Users can easily navigate through the different pages of the Cogni App, including Home, About, Tutors, Contact, and Testimonials, to explore the various aspects of the platform.
 - Tutor Exploration and Filtering: Users can browse and explore the available tutors in the Meet Our Tutors section.
-The app allows users to filter tutors based on the grade level they tutor (elementary, middle school, high school) and the subjects they specialize in, ensuring a personalized tutoring experience.
+The app allows users to filter tutors based on the subjects they specialize in, ensuring a personalized tutoring experience.
 - Testimonial Submission: Cogni App empowers users to share their own testimonials about their experience with the tutors and the platform.
 Users can submit their testimonials through a simple and intuitive interface, contributing to the community's feedback and helping others make informed decisions.
 - Dynamic Tutor Profiles: Each tutor has a detailed profile that showcases their expertise, and personality.
 Users can view these profiles to gain insights into the tutors before making their selection.
 - Contact and Inquiry: The Contact page provides users with a convenient way to get in touch with the Cogni team.
 Users can reach out for inquiries, support, or any other questions they may have.
 The contact form ensures a smooth and efficient communication channel.